-This is a very tough time for everyone.
+This continues to be a tough time for everyone.
 As an athlete, it’s normal to feel some degree of anxiety too.

 Staying positive is the most important thing you can do, both for yourself and for others.

-It may come across quite strongly, but one word I would use to describe what some athletes are going through right now is grief.
-We’re talking about the loss of the Olympics and other major sport competitions.
+It may come across quite strongly, but one word I would use to describe what some athletes have been through is grief.
+We’re talking about what you and your fellow athletes went through with the postponement of the Olympics and the loss of other major sport competitions.
 However temporary that loss may be, it’s still significant.

 You’re experiencing a loss – so reach out

 With any type of grief, talking things out is helpful.
 You should talk to a trusted friend, family member or mentor, which can be more therapeutic than you might think.
 Similarly, some of you may find that writing down your feelings can help, or even expressing them through art, music or prayer.

 We’re lucky to live in a day and age where we have a lot of technology and virtual options to connect with people.
 Humans thrive on connection, and so it’s vital to stay in touch.
 You can organise virtual coffee breaks or even training sessions via video to motivate your fellow athletes!

 This is common advice, and it’s not meant to understate the situation, but rather get you to focus on controlling what you can.
 You are in control of whether you get out of bed in the morning, whether you do some work–outs at home.
 The alternative is to stay in bed and succumb to the uncertainty of the moment, which is not the best approach for sure.